 Wilson's phalarope is a state-listed threatened shorebird that has an affinity for wetlands with some open surface water.
 Phalaropes differ from other shorebirds in that the males incubate the eggs and are less colorful than females, they forage by spinning in shallow water and creating a vortex that causes food to rise to the surface, and they winter on the open ocean.
-The only two breeding season records for Wilson's phalarope in the project area are a record from the Red Lake peatlands north of Upper Red Lake (T.155N., R.33W., Sec.
-3), and a pair observed in the Mulligan Lake Peatland SNA in June, 1984.
-They have also been recorded at Hayes Lake State Park.
-The habitat for this species is considered secure in the project area; the only threat would be from altering water levels through inundation or drainage.
+Prior to 2012, the only two breeding season records for Wilson's phalarope in the project area were a record from the Red Lake peatlands north of Upper Red Lake (T.155N., R.33W., Sec.
+3), and a pair observed in the Mulligan Lake Peatland

-51 "Considerations for Goshawk Breeding Territory Management" in Northern Goshawk Management Considerations (Minnesota DNR 2003).
+55 "Considerations for Goshawk Breeding Territory Management" in Northern Goshawk Management Considerations (Minnesota DNR 2003).

-52 Beth Siverhus, personal communication.
+56 Beth Siverhus, personal communication.